Skip to content

 Answer: The Pacific Ocean.

-Why it works in the car: It is simple geography with a road-trip payoff.
-Anyone driving west can feel the destination getting closer.
+Why it lands: Simple geography with a road-trip payoff.
+Anyone driving west can feel the coast getting closer.

 7. Which national park is famous for the Old Faithful geyser?
 (Easy)